Remove Libraries, Network, Homegroup and other links from File Explorer

 The left pane lists mostly hardcoded links to system locations such as Libraries, This PC, Network, Homegroup, One Drive or Quick Access while the right the contents of the active location.

 One issue here is that it is not possible to remove these hardcoded links or move them around so that the links you care most about are listed at the top.
+The only option you have is to add links to the quick access section at the top to access them there.

 In fact, the only two options you have to configure the sidebar of File Explorer are to switch between launching Quick Access or This PC by default when File Explorer is opened, and to pin items to Quick Access to make them available there permanently.